papanito/free-dev-resources/README.md

     - Kubernetes Admission Controller
   - [Pricing](https://anchore.com/pricing/)

+- **[sonatype oss index]** is a free catalogue of open source components and scanning tools to help developers identify vulnerabilities, understand risk, and keep their software safe.

+  - Features:
+    - Search known, publicly disclosed vulnerabilities for these package types
+      - Maven
+      - npm
+      - Go
+      - PyPI
+      - NuGet
+      - RubyGems
+      - Alpine
+      - Bower
+      - Cargo
+      - Chocolatey
+      - Clojars
+      - CocoaPods
+      - Composer
+      - Conan
+      - Conda
+      - CRAN
+      - Debian
+      - Drupal
+      - RPM
+      - Swift

 ## Kubernetes

-Please see [List of free Trials/Credit for Managed Kubernetes Services](https://github.com/learnk8s/free-kubernetes) for free trials
+> Please see [List of free Trials/Credit for Managed Kubernetes Services](https://github.com/learnk8s/free-kubernetes) for free trials

 - **[Openshift]** s a Kubernetes distribution focused on developer experience and application security that's platform agnostic.
 OpenShift helps you develop and deploy applications to one or more hosts.
 These can be public facing web applications, or backend applications, including micro services or databases<sup>[redhat-openshift]</sup>